-Additional Learning Outcome: Graduates of the pre-physical therapy emphasis will also be able to demonstrate an understanding of human anatomy and physiology and the function of selected joints and their related injuries and therapies.
+Additional Learning Outcome: Graduates of the pre-physical therapy emphasis will also be able to demonstrate proficiency in entrance requirements for physical therapy school.

-The pre-physical therapy emphasis gives students a strong science background and a broad, liberal arts education including skills in decision-making and communication.
+The pre-physical therapy emphasis gives students a strong science background and a broad, liberal arts education including skills in decisionmaking and communication.
 A person who has an attitude of service and who loves people should consider a pre-physical therapy emphasis.